UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/RA_guide.md

 ***3. Run the [preparation script](https://github.com/UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/blob/main/nao_preparation.py) to make all robots sit in the same posture and look at the participant.***

 ***4. Run the [interaction script](https://github.com/UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/blob/main/nao_interactions.py).***
-- Press 'f' on keyboard AND then hit 'Enter' when the participant response is YES
+- Press 'f' on keyboard AND then hit 'Enter' when the participant response is YES.
-- Press 'j' on keyboard AND then hit 'Enter' when the participant response is NO
+- Press 'j' on keyboard AND then hit 'Enter' when the participant response is NO.
+- See further instructions in the script.

 ***5. Play the audio for the cover story.***